 - 4 Other

 - Warcaster - All warcasters come with a stack of standard special rules - most notably being awesome.
 (Click the link for a full rundown.)

-- Coven - This is a long, complex rule that boils down to four main points: (1) The witches are separate warcasters with separate activations but they count as a single warcaster for most effects (number of attachments, upkeeps, FA, etc); (2) They share a single focus pool that 'resides' on Egregore and is equal to 3x the number of witches in play; (3) Their CTRL area is measured from Egregore; (4) Egregore can't be affected by 'focus-reducing' abilities.
+- Coven - An incredibly wordy rule (Long version here).
+Short version: (1) The witches are separate warcasters with separate activations but they count as a single warcaster for most effects (number of attachments, upkeeps, FA, etc); (2) They share a single focus pool that 'resides' on Egregore and is equal to 3x the number of witches in play; (3) Their control range is measured from Egregore; (4) Egregore can't be affected by 'focus-reducing' abilities.

 - Ritual Blade - 0.5" reach, POW 3, P+S 7 melee attack